Illini Union Arcade / PowerZone

 Zao Island / DZ’s Hollywood Park / Wright’s Barnyard – Valparaiso

 This was a sister location to Wright’s Barnyard, opened by the Wright family in 1981.
 The Wright family founded multiple family entertainment centers, including the original location in Lansing, this location in Valparaiso, Indiana and Crestwood (Wright’s Hollywood Park).
-In 1994 all of the locations were acquired by Discovery Zone, who changed their names to DZ’s Hollywood Park.
-Wright’s…
+In 1994 the Wright family sold the business, including all three centers, to Discovery Zone.
+Discovery Zone renamed them all…

 Wright’s Hollywood Park / DZ’s Hollywood Park / In the Game – Crestwood

 This was a sister location to Wright’s Barnyard, opened by the Wright family in late 1990.
-Initially, the Wright family founded multiple family entertainment centers, including the original location in Lansing, this location in Crestwood (Wright’s Hollywood Park), and Valparaiso, Indiana (now Zao’s Island).
-In 1994, the Lansing and Crestwood locations were acquired by Chris Paliga, a former…
+Initially, the Wright family founded multiple family entertainment centers, including the original location in Lansing, this location in Crestwood (Wright’s Hollywood Park), and Valparaiso, Indiana (now Zao Island).
+In 1994, all of the locations were acquired by Discovery Zone, who rebranded all of the…

 Just Games – Mt.
 Prospect Algonquin